Quisquillosos/Valoraciones-de-empresas-JSB21RT/README.md

 ## Ratings Endpoints

--   **POST** - [`/ratings/companies/:companyId`] - Allows validated employees to make a rating for a company by providing the employee ID and ratings for aspects (work environment, accessibility, salaries, promotion possibility).
+-   **POST** - [`/ratings/companies/:companyId`] - Allows validated employees to make a rating for a company by providing the employee ID and ratings for aspects (work environment, accessibility, salaries, promotion possibility). ✅
--   **GET** - [`/ratings/companies/:companyId`] - Retrieves a list of all ratings associated with the company with the provided ID.
+-   **GET** - [`/ratings/companies/:companyId`] - Retrieves a list of all ratings associated with the company with the provided ID.✅

 ## Additional Endpoints